corygold-dev/production-scheduler/README.md

 ## Approach

 This uses a Serial Schedule Generation Scheme (SGS) heuristic rather than a full constraint solver.

-The algorithm:
+**The main scheduling loop:**

+1. Pick the most urgent ready operation (EDD priority + slack tie-breaker)
+2. Find the best available resource and time slot
+3. Record the assignment
+4. Update resource state and mark dependent operations as ready
+5. Repeat until all operations scheduled or infeasible

+Each placement considers eligibility, calendar windows, existing assignments, and changeover requirements.

+**How it works in detail:**

-1. Normalizes all times to minutes from horizon start for simpler arithmetic
+- Normalizes all times to minutes from horizon start for simpler arithmetic
-2. Flattens product routes into a pool of schedulable operations
+- Flattens product routes into a pool of schedulable operations
-3. Iteratively picks the most urgent operation (Earliest Due Date + slack tie-breaker)
-4. Places it on the best available resource considering:
-   - Eligibility (capability match)
-   - Calendar windows (must fit in one contiguous window)
-   - Existing assignments (finds gaps in the schedule)
+- Operations become "ready" when their previous step completes (enforces precedence)
+- Resource selection minimizes projected tardiness, with earliest completion as tie-breaker
-   - Changeover time (based on preceding operation's product family)
+- Changeover time is calculated based on the preceding operation's product family in each specific gap
-5. Updates state and repeats until done or infeasible

 Priority rule: EDD (earliest due date) first, then remaining work (slack), then shortest duration.

-Resource selection: Choose the resource that minimizes projected tardiness, with earliest completion as tie-breaker.

 ### Why a heuristic instead of CP-SAT or MIP?